gerencianet/gn-api-sdk-delphi/README.md

 also informing the environment you want to run your application ('sandbox' for Sandbox/ 'api' for Production);

 :warning:
-### The DLL was developed to be backward compatible, ie compatible with older versions of Delphi, but we will only support applications developed in Delphi Berlin 10.x, since it is the only current version of Delphi that company Ebarcadeiro offers support.
+### The DLL was developed to be backward compatible, ie compatible with older versions of Delphi, but we will only support applications developed in Delphi Berlin 10.x, since it is the only current version of Delphi that company Ebarcadero offers support.

 ### For development environment